Cleeng/mediastore-sdk/README.md

 1. Create a `cleeng-translations` folder inside `/public` folder in your application
 2. In previously created folder you can create separate folders for needed languages, eg. `/es` for Spanish.
-3. Create new file in language folder and name it `translations.json`.
+3. Create a new file in a language folder and name it `translations.json`.
 Copy the content from [English version](https://github.com/Cleeng/mediastore-sdk/tree/main/src/translations/en) and translate the values in that file to the needed language.
 If you only want to modify wording, you can add and update only the needed keys with values.
-4. To enable new language you have to add `?lng=es` at the end of your url or set an entry in your local storage.
+4. To enable a new language, you have to add `?lng=es` at the end of your url or set an entry in your local storage.

 ```javascript
 localStorage.setItem('i18nextLng', 'es');